Anthony96/Line_measurements_nearIR/README.md

 # Line_measurements_nearIR
- Table with measurements of emission lines observed with JWST/NIRSpec in medium resolution mode in CEERS galaxies at redshifts $0 < z < 3$ selected as described in Calabro et al. (2023) : https://arxiv.org/abs/2306.08605
+ Table with measurements of emission lines observed with JWST/NIRSpec in medium resolution mode ($R \simeq 1000$) in CEERS galaxies at redshifts $0 < z < 3$ selected as described in Calabro et al. (2023) : https://arxiv.org/abs/2306.08605

 # Sample description
 The CEERS survey and data are presented in Section 2.1 of Calabro et al. (2023), while the sample selection is described in Section 2.1.3 of the same paper.
 In brief, we select those galaxies in which the spectrum covers at least the $H\beta$ + [OIII] triplet and the $Pa\beta$ + [Fe II] triplet.
 For the final sample, in addition to the two above triplets, we require the identification of the $H\alpha$ + [N II] triplet and the [S III] $9530$ &angst; line, as the presence of all these lines are essential requirements for the analysis of optical and near-IR diagnostics presented in the paper.
-With these criteria, we have selected 65 galaxies between $z= 1$ and $z= 3$, among which 27 galaxies have $z < 1.75$ and thus also have $Pa\alpha$ detected in the spectrum.
+With these criteria, we have selected 65 galaxies between $z= 1$ and $z= 3$, among which 27 galaxies have $z < 1.75$ and $Pa\alpha$ is detected in the spectrum.

 # Main spectroscopic properties of the galaxies
 | column name | units | description |